 - Some claim they have obtained “protocells” that seem to mimic real cells at least in part.
-However, until proven otherwise, “protocells” are to biological cells as fool’s gold is to real gold.
+However, “protocells” are to biological cells as fool’s gold is to real gold.

 - “Kolmogorov complexity is lowest at low and high entropy and high in the middle hence life is supposedly inevitable (S. Carroll)”.
 However, life is not complexity.
 Life is much more than snowflakes, vortices and chemical reactions (candle burning).
 And most certainly, life is not the complex swirls of cream mixing into coffee on a journey from low entropy to high entropy (both having low complexity).
 In addition, unless very specific external action continues to be applied to maintain those patterns, they soon disappear like in sand dunes exposed to shifting winds.
 The patterns therefore do no “arise”, but are created by an external force.

 - “Gradients of energy in deep vents are responsible for abiogenesis”.
-But all organisms from these exotic places are very similar to any other ones found elsewhere, hence they do not have a different origin.
+But all organisms from these exotic places are very similar to any other ones found elsewhere, hence all likely have the same origin.
 In addition, no free floating organic compounds (aside from decay byproducts) have been found there to suggest ongoing abiogenesis.
-And no spontaneous transitions from x-sigma to (x+1)-sigma bio complexity has ever been observed around these deep vents either.
+And, aside from the simplest molecules, no spontaneous transitions from x-sigma to (x+1)-sigma bio complexity has ever been observed around these deep vents either.

 - Of course life does not violate 2nd Organisms do conform to 2nd law when they decay as soon as they die.
 In addition, as observed by Erwin Schrödinger, “the increase in entropy from turning our low-entropy food into our high-entropy waste is greater than the local decrease in entropy from making the well-ordered structures within our bodies”.
 Nothing special so far – a refrigerator does the same: creates a zone of low-entropy while the entropy of the whole system increases and for as long as it’s fed energy.

-- Randomness can theoretically account for any bizarre occurrences including Paley’s watch and F. Hoyle’s 747, but no such event was ever observed.
-Breaking down the unattainable complex system into a combination of simpler components, each with higher probability of occurrence does nothing for the complex system as the probabilities of all subsystem have to be multiplied to get back to the complex final assembly.
+- Randomness can theoretically account for any bizarre occurrences including Paley’s watch and F. Hoyle’s 747 in baby steps if enough time is given.
+But no such event was ever observed.
+In addition, breaking down the unattainable complex system into a combination of simpler components, each with higher probability of occurrence makes it no easier as the probabilities of all subsystem have to be multiplied to get back to the complex final assembly.

 - “Evolution” corollary number 1.
 If abiogenesis is impossible as an undirected, natural process, then whoever is responsible for abiogenesis is also responsible for the biologic landscape past and present, therefore “evolution” is also impossible as an undirected, natural process.

 - “Evolution” corollary number 2.
-Nothing ever “evolves” in the nonliving nature and life is said to be “just chemistry”, therefore nothing “evolves” in the living either.
+It is easy to verify that nothing ever “evolves” in the nonliving nature.
+Life is said to be “just chemistry”.
+These two combine to: nothing “evolves” in the living either.
 Solar systems, geographical features, fluid eddies, chemistry, snow flakes, etc. all go through their life cycles, and all are different from each other, but the life cycles of the newer entities are no more “evolved” than the life cycles of the ancient ones.

 - In conclusion, abiogenesis is nothing more than the decay process running backwards, therefore easily visualized, yet impossible according to the second law of thermodynamics.
-In the same manner, “evolution” is also nothing more than imagination run wild.
+In other words, “evolution” is nothing more than imagination run wild.
 Expecting abiogenesis to be within reach if only the proper forces and chemical compounds were added is as wrong as expecting the broken egg to come back together if only the proper sequence of forces were applied to the broken pieces.

 - A spontaneous process cannot revert spontaneously.

-- 2nd law forbids perpetual motion.
-Mixtures will never ever spontaneously separate per second law.
-This simply and elegantly disproves Maxwell’s demon.
+- Mixtures will never ever spontaneously separate per second law.

 - Decreasing entropy is not the reverse process of entropy increasing and also much more complex.